bethofen/Bprice_api/README.md

 ## 📌 Overview

-This project provides a framework for analyzing Bitcoin price data using various technical indicators and Lorentzian Classification.
-The dataset used is `btc_price.csv`, and multiple functions are implemented to calculate key trading indicators.
+This project provides a framework for analyzing Bitcoin price data using various technical indicators and Lorentzian Classification. , and multiple functions are implemented to calculate key trading indicators.

 ## 🚀 Features